fakkura/Steamify/README.md

 It opens Steam related links in the Steam client.

 # Install
+### For Chrome itself, follow the steps below "Or if you don't trust the packaged extension you can"
 1. Download "Steamify.crx" from the Releases page
 2. Open extensions in your Browser and enable "Developer mode"
 3. Drag and drop "Steamify.crx" onto your extensions tab and click on "Add extension" when asked